veliovgroup/mail-time/README.md

 ## Features
  - Queue - Managed via MongoDB, and will survive server reboots and failures
- - Support for multiple server setup - "Cluster"
+ - Support for multiple server setup - "Cluster", Phusion Passenger instances, Load Balanced solutions, etc.
- - Emails concatenation by addressee email - Reduce amount of sent email to single user with concatenation
+ - Emails concatenation by addressee email - Reduce amount of sent email to single user with concatenation, and avoid mistakenly doubled emails
  - When concatenation is enabled - Same emails wouldn't be sent, if for any reason, due to bad logic or application failure emails is sent twice or more times - here is solution to solve this annoying behavior
  - Balancing for multiple nodemailer's transports, two modes - `backup` and `balancing`.
-Most useful feature - allows to reduce cost for SMTP services and add durability later if any of used transports is fails to send an email
+Most useful feature - allows to reduce cost for SMTP services and add durability.
+So, if any of used transports is fails to send an email it will switch to next one
  - Sending retries for network and other failures
  - Template support with Mustache-like placeholders